-Pre-Probationer and Probationer Choristers are taught as a single group by an experienced professional for 45 minutes every Thursday at 5.45pm in the Schools Department Lunch Room.
-From 2024, full Choristers who joined the Choir in September 2023 or later will receive one-onone singing tuition.
+Pre-Probationers and Probationer Choristers receive singing tuition as part of their group sessions on Tuesdays and Thursdays in the Schools Department Lunch Room.
+From 2024, full Choristers who joined the Choir in September 2023 or later will receive one-on-one singing tuition.
 Details of where and when these lessons will take place will be communicated with parents/guardians during the 2023/24 academic year.